xiuzbl/Gated-attention-with-Open_NMT/README.md

 The current accuracy of this program is around 65%.
 I will continue to work on it to get a better performance.

+4.11--Dealing with NAN: changing hyperparameter of relaxedBernoulli and changing learning rate cannot solve the problem.

 ###